neudesic/documentation-solution-centers/process/interviews/interview-other-question-bank.md

 # Other Question Bank

-Note that these are currently questions from the past question bank that need to be gone over to see if they are still applicable
+***Note**: These are currently questions from the past question bank that need to be gone over to see if they are still applicable.*

 # General Character Investigation / Culture Fit